p2panda/tauri-example/README.md

 </div>

-This is an example on how to integrate an [`aquadoggo`](https://github.com/p2panda/aquadoggo/) node right next to a React frontend using the desktop application framework [Tauri](https://tauri.app/).
+This is an example on how to integrate an [`aquadoggo`](https://github.com/p2panda/aquadoggo/) node right next to a web frontend using the desktop application framework [Tauri](https://tauri.app/).
 By embedding a node like that, your application will gain full peer-to-peer and local-first capabilities.